 What is the appeals process?

-Once the appellate court receives both petitioner and respondent briefs, it will analyze the arguments and make a determination of whether:
+Once the appellate court receives both briefs, it will analyze the arguments and decide whether:

-- Whether the errors rise to the level of "reversible error" (very serious errors).
+- If so, whether the errors rise to the level of reversible error (i.e., serious errors)

-There may or may not be oral arguments presented by petitioner and respondent.
-If the court decides to hear oral arguments, the petitioner will present their arguments and field questions from the judge(s) and then the respondent will do the same.
-In most appeals, this question and answer format lasts 10-15 minutes per side.
+The petitioner and respondent may request oral argument.
+If the court decides to hear oral arguments, the petitioner will present their arguments and field questions from the judge(s), and then the respondent will do the same.

 Whether the appeals court hears oral arguments or issues a ruling based solely on the written briefs, the court will either: